bgno1/sds_rebalance/README.md

 ### 4.2 Faster R-CNN and Cascade R-CNN

+#### 4.2.1 Training

-After downloading the MMDetection framework from the [official MMDetection GitHub repository](https://github.com/open-mmlab/mmdetection), the following directory structure will be available:
+- Download the MMDetection project from the [official MMDetection GitHub repository](https://github.com/open-mmlab/mmdetection), and merge the contents of the `mmdetection` folder into this repository.

+The relevant directory structure will look as follows:

 ```md
 - mmdetection